-Notice how it feels to slur – both in first position and when you move back and forth between 1st and 3rd positions.
-Remember that when you are playing the Bb to C, you are moving between the same harmonics (partials) as when you are slurring between Bb and D – so ideally, it should feel the same to do both slurs.
-Now do this exercise using B5, then C5 and finally D5.
+Next, do these exercises using B6, then C6 and finally D6.
 One of these four mouthpieces will be easier and more comfortable to play than the rest.
 The others will feel ‘sticky’ and less predictable between the partials.
 This is because of the venturi effect discussed in How does a mouthpiece work.

-Step #3: Go back and play the mouthpiece that you used to play… I’ll bet that it is a lot more difficult to play than your new Hartman mouthpiece! (and if you prefer the sound of your old mouthpiece, try one of our other models…)
+Step #3: Go back and play the mouthpiece that you used to play… I’ll bet that it is a lot more difficult to play than your new Hartman mouthpiece!

 If you find the correct mouthpiece/trombone match but aren’t quite satisfied with the general sound that the instrument produces, then several reasons may be the cause…